 - When the Reboot to Safe Mode prompt comes, either press it again or select OK.

 Although resetting the phone to its default settings is annoying, it is your last chance to fix the issue.
+It fixes the majority of Android issues, including why your apps may be closing unexpectedly.

 It’s worth mentioning that this procedure will completely wipe out your data.
 As a result, please ensure that you create a data backup in advance to protect your device’s data.